PrismaticDepths/neoprisma/README.md

 This will:

 1. Ensure all dependencies are installed before running
-2. Ask to erase the target build directory (if it exists)
+2. Ask to clean the target build directory (if it already exists)
 3. Clone this git repository into the build directory
 4. Create a virtual environment and install dependencies from `requirements.txt`
 5. Install `pyinstaller`